emmadebarros/JS-Final-Project/README.md

 Please feel free to contribute if you think you have a solution, thank you!

+The API call is made with the help of the jQuery syntax in JS-Final-Project/js/login.js, line 138.
+I tried putting this address (https://cors-anywhere.herokuapp.com/) before the Accuweather address, as someone suggested on StackOverflow, but it is still not working correctly.

 ## Usage

 GitHub page available: https://emmadebarros.github.io/JS-Final-Project/ 🔗